Roger II of Sicily: Later reign

 "The Cappella Palatina, at Palermo, the most wonderful of Roger's churches, with Norman doors, Saracenic arches, Byzantine dome, and roof adorned with Arabic scripts, is perhaps the most striking product of the brilliant and mixed civilization over which the grandson of the Norman Tancred ruled."
 (From the 1911 Encyclopædia Britannica).

 Roger had now become one of the greatest kings in Europe.
 At Palermo, he gathered round him distinguished men from a variety of ethnicities and cultures, such as the famous Arab geographer Muhammad al-Idrisi and the Byzantine Greek historian Nilus Doxopatrius or Neilos Doxapatres.
 Sicily, in the center of the Mediterranean and a natural stopping point for people traveling across it, had been run by several different groups in its history, and Roger welcomed the learned and practiced tolerance toward the several religions, ethnicities and languages of his realm.
 To administer his domain he hired many Greeks and Arabs, who were trained in long-established traditions of centralized government.
 He was served by men of several nationalities, such as the Englishman Thomas Brun, a kaid of the Curia, and in the fleet by two Greeks, first Christodulus and then George of Antioch, whom he made in 1132 ammiratus ammiratorum or "Emir of Emirs", in effect prime vizier.
 (This title later became the English word admiral).
+On the mainland, royal government also relied on local military commanders, including royal constables (comestabuli), who helped coordinate provincial forces and lesser barons during the kingdom's formative decades.
 Roger made Sicily the leading maritime power in the Mediterranean.